SD-github21/School_District_Analysis/README.md

   - ***Conclusion: Slight changes observed when comparing exact numbers obtained in the "Charter" bin that includes Thomas High School***
   - ***No changes observed for the "District" bin due to no changes in schools within this bin from original analysis***

+## Analysis Summary
+The results of the analysis revealed some changes when comparing exact numbers obtained in the original analysis summaries and the updated analysis summaries.
+Below are four examples of these changes:
+- The updated School District Summary showed a slight reduction in the "Average Math Score" (79.0 to 78.9), "% Passing Math" (75.0% to 74.8%), "% Passing Reading (85.8% to 85.7%), and "Overall Passing" (65.2% to 64.9%)
+- When 9th graders' math and reading scores were replaced with "NaNs", the "Average Math Score" and "Average Reading Score" slightly reduced from the original summary.
+However, there was a dramatic reduction in the data showing percentages from the original, i.e., "% Passing Math" (93.27% to 66.91%), "% Passing Reading (97.31% to 69.66%), "% Overall Passing" (90.95% to 65.08%).
+  - This is why it was essential to then conduct a follow-up analysis to adjust the percentages to include a new total student count that eliminated the 9th graders (n = 461),  so that the results were not skewed in a negative direction.
+Once the calculations were adjusted to include only the 10th - 12th graders, the results revealed slight reductions in the updated summary for "Average Math Score" (83.42% to 83.35%), "% Passing Math" (93.27% to 93.19%), "% Passing Reading (97.31% to 97.02%), "% Overall Passing" (90.95% to 90.63%).
+Only one score, "Average Reading Score", revealed an increase from the original District Summary, i.e., 83.85% to 83.90%.
+-
+-